boba1l0s2k9/condvar/README.md

    * Mention that our dependency uvrun may not work on Windows until you modify package.json as descriped [here][uvrun-patch].
    * Make tests verify what happens asynchronously, after delay.
+   * Port example/cv_err_test.js to TAP tests in test/.

+# Why not use this module

+   * There's no standards group focused on this way of doing things, as compared to Promises defined in [CommonJS][promises-a], or [generators][] which are expected in the next JavaScript standard: ES6.
+   * There's little hope that this same approach can be made to work for JavaScript running in browsers.
+It certainly doesn't work now, though I don't think it's even possible: no browsers allow JavaScript to explicitly, synchronously advance the event loop (see [here][so-js-conc]).
+     Indeed node.js doesn't either, though with [UVRun][] which exposes the necessary internals of node.js it's at least possible.
+   * I suspect many would argue that this way of doing things isn't very JavaScript-like, or node.js-like.
+This module gives you a way to achieve some linear execution rather than depending on callbacks exclusively.
+   * This module depends on node.js behaviors that could in principle change (though I doubt they will).
+Specifically, it depends on the ability for JavaScript to be able to explicitly, synchronously advance the event loop.
+   * It's a very young module.
+It's not tried and true.
+There's no user base, no community.
+It works or it doesn't.
+You're on your own.

 [AE]: http://search.cpan.org/~mlehmann/AnyEvent-7.05/lib/AnyEvent.pm
 [AE::CV]: http://search.cpan.org/~mlehmann/AnyEvent-7.05/lib/AnyEvent.pm#CONDITION_VARIABLES